sir-timio/HuBMAP-2023/README.md

 MultilabelStratifiedKFolds on dataset, source, num_cells with yolov8 on one class, drop unsure, TTA, WBF, dilation

-### Best private: 0.552 without dilation and trained mostly on dataset 1
+### Best private (8th place): 0.552 without dilation and trained mostly on dataset 1